coconutpalm/ScalaMake/README.md

 * Build a ScalaMake makefile as a Scala script and run it directly using the "scalamake" shell script (without compiling it).

-These examples come from the formal specification, and use the first option:
+These examples come from the ScalaMake specification/tests, and use the first option:

     "Runs a rule and a dependency" in {
       var rulesProcessed : List[String] = Nil